 The following are energy policy changes that will help states achieve true emissions reductions:

 1. Change Renewable Portfolio Standards to Clean Energy Standards, which is inclusive of all zero-emission energies sources, and refocus state goals on achieving milestones towards zero net emissions, even if it means providing “zero-emission credits” to sources of clean generation, as New York State has done.

-2. Maintain Renewable Portfolio Standards but further require that all back-up generation also be provided by sources of clean baseload energy that also does not emit carbon or methane emissions.
+2. For existing Renewable Portfolio generation, require that all back-up generation also be provided by sources of reliable clean energy that also does not emit carbon or methane emissions.

-3. Implement a Utility Carbon Tax on utility generation, implemented over time, so that utilities pay a penalty out of profits for the amount of carbon emissions generated and methane released over specific limits set, so they are highly motivated to curb excess carbon emissions.
+3. Implement a Carbon Tax on all emissions, especially utility generation, so that utilities pay a penalty out of profits for the amount of carbon emissions and methane leaks released over specific limits set, so they are highly motivated to curb excess carbon emissions.

-4. Alternatively, restructure utility financial incentives to reward their success in meeting the zero net emissions goal as quickly as possible and remove compensation based upon simply build-outs of new capital, as is currently the case.
-Any generation that adds emissions should subtract from compensation.
+4. Restructure utility financial incentives to reward their success in meeting the zero net emissions goal as quickly as possible and remove compensation based upon any use or further build-outs of dirty energy.

 5. Pass a Carbon Tax and use the proceeds to fund clean tech innovation to improve all forms of clean energy and clean technologies, help create clean jobs and bolster the U.S.’s competitive position in the global markets for advanced energy and grid security.

 6. Hold fossil fuel companies to the same standard as Nuclear power and require them to cover the costs of storing and damage from their waste.
 Since there has been more than a century without them being financially responsible for the CO2 emissions, consider assessing penalties from excess profits, to begin to accrue a fund that can cover the costs of removal of CO2 from the ocean and atmosphere.